Sheree North

 Sheree North (born Dawn Shirley Crang; January 17, 1932 – November 4, 2005) was an American actress, dancer, and singer, known for being one of 20th Century-Fox's intended successors to Marilyn Monroe.

 Early life

 North was born Dawn Shirley Crang in Los Angeles, California, on January 17, 1932, the daughter of June (née Shoard) and Richard Crang.
 Following her mother's remarriage to Edward Bethel, she was known as Dawn Shirley Bethel.

-She began dancing in USO shows during World War II at age 10.
-In 1948, she married Fred Bessire.
-She had her first child at age 17 in 1949, and continued dancing in clubs under the stage name Shirley Mae Bessire.
-(Already married at this age, her legal name at this time was Dawn Shirley Bessire.)

 Career

 Beginnings

 North made her film début as an uncredited extra in Excuse My Dust (1951).
 She was then spotted by a choreographer performing at the Macayo Club in Santa Monica, and was cast as a chorus girl in the film Here Come the Girls (1953), starring Bob Hope.
 Around that time, she adopted the stage name Sheree North.
 She made her Broadway début in the musical Hazel Flagg, for which she won a Theatre World Award.
 She reprised her role in the film version, Living It Up (1954), starring Dean Martin and Jerry Lewis.
 In early 1954, at age 22, she appeared in a live TV version of Cole Porter's Anything Goes on The Colgate Comedy Hour, with Ethel Merman, Frank Sinatra, and Bert Lahr.